tomgross/OpenOLAT/README.md

 -Dtest.env.db.postgresql.pass=serial
 ```

-To only run the OpenOLAT test suite and exclude the unit tests of QtiWorks, add the following
+To only run the OpenOlat test suite and exclude the unit tests of QtiWorks, add the following
 option:

 ```bash